Azure/AzOps/src/auxiliary/guidance/strict/README.md

 - Merge the new pull request from `system` branch into `main` branch

-- Update the feature branch from `main` branch - `git pull origin/main`
+- Merge the feature branch from `main` branch - `git pull origin/main`

 - Push the feature branch to origin - `git push`